-Currently, there is not a Chairman of the Board; therefore, the Board has appointed Mr. Nehra to serve as the Independent Lead Director until his term expires at the Annual Meeting, and it has appointed Mr. Nielsen to serve as the Independent Lead Director effective at the Annual Meeting when Mr. Nehra's term expires.
-The Board believes that the current Board leadership structure, with Mr. Nehra currently serving, and Mr. Nielsen to thereafter serve, as the Independent Lead Director and Mr. Yared serving as the Chief Executive Officer, provides effective independent oversight of management.
-The Board's Independent Directors bring experience, oversight and expertise from outside of the Company, while Mr. Yared brings Company-specific experience, expertise and leadership.
+Currently, there is not a Chairman of the Board; therefore, the Board has appointed an Independent Lead Director.
+In February 2024, Mr. Slattery was appointed Independent Lead Director to succeed Mr. Nielsen.
+The Board believes that the current Board leadership structure, with Mr. Slattery currently serving as the Independent Lead Director and Mr. Hykes serving as the Chief Executive Officer, provides effective independent oversight of management.
+The Board's Independent Directors bring experience, oversight and expertise from outside of the Company, while Mr. Hykes brings Company-specific expertise and leadership.

-The Company's Corporate Governance Guidelines provide that the Board's Independent Directors meet in executive session without non-Independent Directors or management present on a regularly scheduled basis, but no less than twice per year.
+The Company's Corporate Governance Guidelines provide that the Board's Independent Directors meet in executive session without non-Independent Directors or management present at most regularly scheduled Board meetings or more often as determined appropriate by the Independent Directors.
 The Board, including each of its committees, also has complete and open access to any member of the Company's management and the authority to retain independent advisors as the Board or such committee deems appropriate.
 In addition, all members of the Audit Committee, the Nominating and Corporate Governance Committee and the Compensation Committee are Independent Directors, and the committee chairs have authority to hold executive sessions without management and non-Independent Directors present.